 Build Course Community in an Online Environment

-Creating course community in an online environment rarely happens on its own (unless you have a class full of extroverted students who love online forums!).
+Creating a course community in an online environment rarely happens on its own (unless you have a class full of extroverted students who love online forums!).
 Typically, setting the stage for an engaging and effective course community requires focused attention.
-Much like putting on a play requires coordination beyond directing the actors, creating course community requires behind the scenes planning too.
+Much like putting on a play requires coordination beyond directing the actors, creating a course community requires behind the scenes planning too.

 Basic elements of course community include the following.

 An instructor's presence throughout the course is critical to building a course community.
 In many ways, the instructor is playing the roles of host, teacher, coordinator and tech support.
 From the beginning of the course, instructors will want to model the engagement and interactivity so that students can follow.